Ignite Change for our Clients: Contact Your Elected Officials

 Reach out to our elected officials and tell them about your experience volunteering at the IFPO.
-Ask our New Jersey Senators to assist our food-insecure neighbors and low-income families and underserved communities by re-introducing H.R.
-1846 - End Diaper Need Act of 2019.
-Telephone numbers and suggested letter templates can be found below.
+Ask them to assist our food-insecure neighbors and low-income families in underserved communities by voting for the 2023 Farm Bill.
+Telephone numbers and a suggested letter template can be found below.

-Why this is important: Legislators keep track of the number of phone calls, emails and letters they receive on an issue.
+Why this is important: Legislators keep track of the number of phone calls, emails, and letters they receive on an issue.
 When they receive a lot of input on a particular issue, they have a better understanding of what matters to their constituents.
 Your voice can help inform their decision-making.

-What you can do: Contact our New Jersey Senators, Senator Robert Menendez and Senator Cory Booker, to ask that they prioritize federal nutrition assistance and extend the Child Tax Credit.
-Tell them about your volunteering at the IFPO and assisting our food-insecure neighbors.
-Extending the CTC will allow families to continue to put food on the table for their children.
+Contact our New Jersey Senators, Senator Robert Menendez and Senator Cory Booker, and our local representatives, to ask that support the 2023 Farm Bill.
+Supporting the Farm Bill will allow families to continue to put food on the table for their children.

-Senator Cory Booker contact information:
+Senator Cory Booker

 973-639-8700 (Newark, NJ Office)